We talk to a lot of candidates. One of the most frequent questions is “What should I do when I interview?”

-It is better to be too formal than to be too casual.
+It’s better to be too formal than to be too casual.
 A good rule of thumb is to dress to impress.
 It’s important to show the school that you take this interview seriously.
-Some guidelines to follow include:
+Here are a few guidelines for what to wear to your teacher interview:

 You want to ensure that you are providing a positive first impression.
 Here are some tips to follow during your interview: